LatteurO/Plot-Data/README.md

 ## How to use

-Simply run the `windows.py` python script 😃
+Simply download the whole git directory and run the `windows.py` python script 😃